Sedum brevifolium DC.

 Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
-In winter, water just enough to keep your plant from shriveling.
+In winter, water your plant just enough to keep it from shriveling.
 Avoid wetting the leaves, stems, and flowers when watering.

 Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot S. brevifolium.
 Make sure the soil is dry before you begin repotting.

 Propagation: Once you have one S. brevifolium, it is easy to make more by taking stems or leaf cuttings and dividing the plant.
 It is also easy to grow from seed.
 Take cuttings in spring when the plant is in the period of active growth.
 Once it has finished flowering, it is the right time for division.
 Spring or summer is the best time to sow the seeds.

 Learn more at How to Grow and Care for Sedum.

 S. brevifolium is not listed as toxic for people but can be mildly toxic to pets and children.

 - Back to genus Sedum